troycomi/snakemake-training/4_cluster/README.md

 multiple restart attempts, each additional attempt will request twice as long.
 This is a nice feature but is hard to get working well in practice.

+Resources will default to 0, which may be ok for logical resources but will cause an error on cluster execution.
+You can set a default through the command line, but it's better practice to think about your resources, estimate them, and refine once you've executed a few samples.
+[Reportseff](https://github.com/troycomi/reportseff) can help quickly assess how well you are utilizing resources.

 ### Logical resources
 Custom resources can be anything, number of connections to a database, number of large temporary files to have at once, the total disk space, etc.  Here